 Before any READ or WRITE commands can be issued to a bank within the SDRAM, a row in that bank must be "opened" (activated).
-This is accomplished via the ACTIVE command. which selects both the bank and the row to be activated.
+This is accomplished via the ACTIVE command, which selects both the bank and the row to be activated.
 A READ or WRITE command may then be issued to that row, subject to the t{RCD} specification. t{RCD} (MIN) should be divided by the clock period and rounded up to the next whole number to determine the earliest clock edge after the ACTIVE command on which a READ or WRITE command can be entered.
-For example, a t{RCD} specification of 20ns with a 125 Mhz clock (8ns period) results in 2.5 clocks, rounded to 3.
+For example, t{RCD} specification of 18ns with a 166MHz clock (6ns period) results in 3 clocks.
 (The same procedure is used to convert other specification limits from time units to clock cycles.)
 A subsequent ACTIVE command to a different row in the same bank can only be issued after the previous active row has been "closed" (precharged).
 The minimum time interval between successive ACTIVE commands to the same bank is defined by t{RC}.
 A subsequent ACTIVE command to another bank can be issued while the first bank is being accessed, which results in a reduction of total row-access overhead.
-The minimum time interval between successive ACTIVE commands to different banks is defined by t t{RRD}.
+The minimum time interval between successive ACTIVE commands to different banks is defined by t{RRD}.